 - Firm Feel

-Although it is really lacking an original name the side sleeper pillow does what it says on the packet!
+It may lack an original name, but the side sleeper pillow does what it says on the tin.

 Best UK pillow For Back Sleepers